tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 067.md

 - We make our way to the Cathedral, 2-3 miles out we run into a barricade set up by the Falling Fire members.
 - We are allowed through to go see Lucretia.
 - The area around the Cathedral has been leveled to make the area more defensible.
+- Inside are some more professional looking falling fire soldiers.
+There are some members that appear to be from the Queen's Men.
 -